-4+1 BS/MS HDFS: Concentration in Early Childhood Development and Inclusive Education
+4+1 B.S./M.S.
+HDFS: Early Childhood Development and Inclusive Education

 Qualification for the 4+1 Program

-ECE majors may apply for admission after completing 60 or more credits.
-Admission decisions will be based on GPA, work experiences, letters of recommendation, extracurricular activities, maturity, and a personal interview.
+Early childhood education majors may apply for admission after completing 60 or more credits.
+Admissions decisions are made on a rolling basis.
+Admission decisions will be based on GPA, work experience, a personal statement, letters of recommendation, extracurricular activities, maturity, and a personal interview.
 It is generally expected that students will have an undergraduate GPA of at least 3.25, and a major GPA of 3.5 or better; and they will have an academic advisor who will strongly support his or her application to the program.

-UD Early Childhood Education undergraduate majors who are provisionally granted admission to the 4+1 BS and MS HDFS: Concentration in Early Childhood Development and Inclusive Education and subsequently admitted to the MS in HDFS: Concentration in Early Childhood Development and Inclusive Education may waive the requirement to take
+Early childhood education majors who are provisionally granted admission to the 4+1 B.S. and M.S.
+HDFS: Concentration in Early Childhood Development and Inclusive Education and subsequently admitted to the 4+1 may waive the requirement to take

 Content of the courses waived in the undergraduate program is addressed in greater depth and placed in a larger scholarly context in the corresponding graduate courses.
 For any undergraduate course requirement to be waived, the student needs to earn a grade of B (3.0) or better in the corresponding HDFS graduate course.